naserahmadi/naserahmadi.github.io/README.md

 ---

 I'm a Data Scientist with a PhD in Artificial Intelligence from Sorbonne University, specializing in NLP.
-My focus is on applying state-of-the-art technologies, such as transformers, to a range of NLP tasks, including chatbots, question-answering, and summarization.
+I focus on applying state-of-the-art technologies like transformers across a range of NLP tasks, including chatbots, question answering, and summarization.
 I also work on graph analysis, knowledge graphs, and other areas of data science, bringing together academic research and hands-on experience.

 ---